ericcong/FileDepot/README.md

 ## Locker Entity
 A locker can be represented as such an entity:
 ```
-id: UUID, 32-bytes.
+id (UUID, 32-bytes)
-uid: UUID, 32-bytes.
-The hashed user ID of the owner.
+uid (UUID, 32-bytes.
+The hashed user ID of the owner)
-is_locked: Boolean, default as False.
-policy: Dict.
-The policies, e.g. acceptable content type and content length range, and expire time.
-access_point: Dict.
-If locked, then this contains downloading URL; if unlocked, then this contains uploading URL and fields information.
+expires (Integer, timestamp.
+The timestamp that the locker expires)
+policy:
+  content_type (String, optional. acceptable MIME types)
+  content_length_range (List of 2, optional.
+First element is min length, second is max length)
+  expires_in_sec (Integer, required.
+The lifetime of the locker)
+upload_info:
+  url (String.
+The uploading link)
+  fields (Dict.
+The uploading fields)
+content (List.
+Information about the files in the locker): [
+  {
+    filename (String.
+File's name)
+    size (Integer.
+Size in bytes)
+    type (String.
+MIME-type)
+    download_link (String.
+The presigned downloading link)
+    download_link_expires (Integer, timestamp.
+The timestamp that the download link expires)
+  }
+]
 ```

 ## API